shalivan/shalivan.github.io/_posts/ART/20-01-01-GraphicDesign.md

 [Perception](/perception/)

-# References  & Design
+# References

  Things not working from memory.
 Its crucial.
- Design thinking not generic!
- The applied arts.
-Design is a language.

- - **Brief** `Parti pris` – statement of design goals and constraints
- - **Analysis** – analysis of current design goals **form** and **function**
- - Choose **key words** for representative things, to get essence.
- - **Research** – Create board. investigating similar design solutions in the field or related topics
- - Order ref. and **make idea clear**, choose and mark part of references you want to use to avoid ambiguity.
- - **design**  Start on easy perspectives like side view

  | . | |  |
  | --- | --- |--- |